Kas-sim/Kas-sim/README.md

 ---

 # 🚀 Featured Engineering Projects
-*Click each section to expand the internals.*

----

 <details>
 <summary><b>🤖 Baby GPT — Generative Text Engine</b><br><i>A neural network that learns to "dream" English from scratch.</i></summary>